 What other advice would you give someone in this situation?

 Nice to meet you!

-I am an online engagement professional, social media expert, blogger, DIY'er, reader, TV binger, music lover, nerd and semi-crunchy mom.
+I am a tech pro, blogger, DIY'er, reader, TV binger, music lover, nerd and semi-crunchy mom.
 I write about professional development, being crafty, motherhood and politics.
 Thanks for joining me and letting me share my thoughts with you!